Sok205/Blog_kurs/README.md

 ## Project Structure
 - **Project** has a simple structure and everything is well documented (I hope so :) )

-Thought about contribution guidelines przez kilka sekund Below is a sample “Contributing” section you might add to your README.md (or a dedicated CONTRIBUTING.md file) in Markdown format.
-This is just an example—feel free to tailor it to your specific guidelines and workflow.

-markdown
-Kopiuj
 ## Contributing

 We welcome contributions from the community!
 Whether it’s bug fixes, new features, or documentation updates, here’s how you can contribute: